 Sebastien: I think the word it uses is unprofitable.

 Tal: Yeah.
 Okay.
 So maybe we should be more precise.
 We can’t guarantee that it’s not profitable right because profitable or not will depend on you know, what the price of the currency is and how fast it goes up and all sorts of things that we can’t control and they depend on all these economic factors that like, they’re not part of the technical design or the parameters of the protocol, What we hope, the way the protocol is designed is that it should still be profitable for you to do this if you have a home computer and disk that you already own for a different reason, right?
-So if you were talking about marginal cost, buying a disc for a home user is maybe actually higher cost than buying a disc for somebody like Amazon or Google or like some large whale who can have economies of scale and buy discs more cheaply and and this is the standard thing.
+So if you were talking about marginal cost, buying a disk for a home user is maybe actually higher cost than buying a disk for somebody like Amazon or Google or like some large whale who can have economies of scale and buy disks more cheaply and and this is the standard thing.
 So in any type of resource, usually if you have economies of scale it gets cheaper as you get more per resource.
-However, if you already have a disc for another reason and here we’re using the fact that a lot of people already have disk.
+However, if you already have a disk for another reason and here we’re using the fact that a lot of people already have disk.
 So for instance I have already for other reasons way before I started Spacemesh fairly strong computer that’s always connected to the internet and it has four terabytes of disk and I probably use two terabytes.
 There are 2 terabytes there because when I bought the disk and I didn’t know how much I need and I think a lot of people are in the same situation.
 So my marginal cost for using these two terabytes is basically zero.
 It doesn’t cost me anything.
 I’m not buying a new disk in order to use Spacemesh and the idea is that because the marginal cost is low for a lot of people then they’ll be able to join the mining gear system and what we’d like to see is not that there are no whales but that there’s a long tail so there may be a few whales but they’re also a lot of people that are small and the long tail means that if we take sort of that the sum of all their storage it actually comes out to be a large fraction of the total system.
 And again, this is nothing that we can guarantee but this is like how we hope that the system will develop and you know, we’re doing our best in terms of the design to help that happen.

-Sebastien: So you’re making the assumption here that people have computers with and presumably a lot of unused disc space and that these computers are on and connected to the internet all the time.
+Sebastien: So you’re making the assumption here that people have computers with and presumably a lot of unused disk space and that these computers are on and connected to the internet all the time.

 Tal: I mean, it’s not an assumption.
 But yeah, if for this long tail to work, then you need a lot of people that are willing to have, or maybe you know, they already have a computer connected to the internet and a lot of unused disk space.